On This Page

-Moving away from component teams is a difficult but necessary step for those who want to adopt an agile project management approach.
+Moving away from component teams is a difficult but necessary step for those who want to adopt an agile project management approach and foster agile teamwork.
 For example, when I first began to consult for a certain California-based game studio, its teams were organized around the specific elements and objects that would exist in the video game it was developing.
 There was a separate team for each character.
 There were weapons teams, a vehicle team, and so on.
 This led to problems, such as weapons too weak to kill the monsters, colors too dark to show secret passages, and obstacles that frustrated even the most patient player.
 The studio clearly needed to change its team structure.
 On more traditional, corporate projects, we see equivalent problems when teams organize around the layers of an application, including

 • Reduced communication across the layers